 What the hell.
 Time for a car doctor.
 Slowly we drive to nearby Leon.
 Fortunately, it’s a big town.
 By now Prado drives as usual.
 After 1/2h of intense search we find a diesel specialist.
 1 of these labs that can identify more problems with your engine than you ever imagined.

 The mechanic even revitalizes an old computer still able to examine Prado’s interior.
 Nothing wrong.
 A manual check.
 We ask the guy everything we could imagine – and all in our modest Spanish.
 Still no result.
 What to do – finally we pay the moderate bill and move on to Guanajuato.
 Without any further incident.
 No idea what problem prevailed – maybe the guy is right, it could just be a little bit of water in the diesel.
 Just a few drops.
 Definitely not more than that.

 Should your car need a check-up somewhere around Leon: Turbo Inyecion Diesel SA.

 Guanajuata – one of Mexico’s most fascinating cities and probably for the odd tourist the most complicated town to find anything on his own wheels.

-So we have to move on.
+So, we have to move on.
 Suddenly we’re in the underground.
-Again we drive to the place we search.
+Again, we drive to the place we search.
 Definitely we find it.
 Just, we’re 5m below the entrance.
 But there’s a place to stop.
-So Monika organizes some help – and soon later we’re guided to our accommodation.
+Finally, Monika organizes some help – and soon later we’re guided to our accommodation.
 We would never have found the way by ourselves.